Taking your whole pension pot as cash

 Remember, three quarters (75%) of the amount you withdraw counts as taxable income.
 It is highly likely this will increase your tax rate when added to your other income.

 Your pension scheme or provider will pay the cash through a payslip and take off tax in advance – called PAYE (Pay As You Earn).
-This means you may pay too much Income Tax and have to claim the money back – or you may owe more tax if you have other sources of income.
+This means you might pay too much Income Tax and have to claim the money back – or you might owe more tax if you have other sources of income.

 Tax relief on future pension savings